 - How communications will be responded to, documented and retained;

 - How pertinent information is disseminated in accordance with the scope of ASEMS.

 1.2.7.
 Environmental Aspects (EMP04 & 08)

 The EMP shall identify how environmental aspects are to be identified and prioritised.
 The EMP should also establish how environmental aspects can be controlled or influenced to be reduced across the CAMID/T Lifecycle and consider how best to embed mitigations within the procurement process.

-The Project Team should make use of ASEMS Proportionality Guidance to assist with establishing scope, boundaries, depth and breadth for environmental management activities.
+The Delivery Team should make use of ASEMS Proportionality Guidance to assist with establishing scope, boundaries, depth and breadth for environmental management activities.

 1.2.8.
 Environmental Objectives (EMP06)